 Need proof?
 Studies have shown that telling a story makes information way more memorable.
 Psychologist Jerome Bruner found we are 22 times more likely to remember a fact when it has been wrapped in a story.
 Stanford’s Graduate School of Business found that when people listened to pitches, either containing facts and figures or a story, only 5% recalled a statistic, but a whopping 63% remembered the stories.
 And the list goes on.

 But how can you harness the awesome power of storytelling for marketing?
+A great market research tool can be to simply look at what’s worked for others in the past.
 First, let’s take a look at what the practice of ‘storytelling marketing’ means and then delve into some real-life examples of storytelling marketing in action.

 What is storytelling marketing?

 Storytelling marketing means using a narrative to communicate a message.
-The aim is to make the viewer feel something – enough that it’ll inspire them to take action.
+It can be useful for everyone from small startups larger corporations.
+The aim is to make the viewer feel something – enough that it’ll inspire them to take action, and to increase their brand loyalty.
 Storytelling in marketing helps consumers to understand why they should care about something, and it works to humanise your brand.
-If you want to learn more about messaging, view our brand message templates.

 Storytelling in marketing is not limited to film; stories can be told in pictures, verbally or in written form.
 And they can be told across all channels – from social media to billboards.
 Stories can help marketers achieve cut-through in a marketplace that’s (by design) distracting, creating advertising that resonates with people… and sticks.